Bon-puri

 The bon-puri (Jeju and bon-puri, lit. 'origin narration') are Korean shamanic narrative recited in the shamanic rituals of Jeju Island, to the south of the Korean Peninsula.
 Similar shamanic narratives are known in mainland Korea as well, but are only occasionally referred to as bon-puri.

 The bon-puri is a formalistic genre of syllabic verse that tells the story of how the deity or deities being invoked came to hold their divine position.
 Their recitation is believed to please the gods and encourage their participation.
 There are three primary types of bon-puri.
 The general bon-puri, of which there are twelve, involve deities who are worshipped throughout the island, such as the goddess of childbirth or Gangnim the psychopomp.
 The village-shrine bon-puri number more than seventy, and center on patron gods of specific communities.
-The ancestral bon-puri, which are the least understood, feature the patron gods of specific family lineages or occupations; the god is not necessarily an ancestor.
+The ancestral bon-puri, which are the least understood, feature the patron gods of specific family lineages or occupations, although the god is not necessarily an ancestor.
 There is a small group of bon-puri narratives which are no longer performed by shamans and which do not clearly belong to one of the three above.
 These are called special bon-puri.